Absolutely colorful, unforgettable characters!

 I have to admit that MudCat Moon by Cliff Yeargin is one of the most entertaining books I’ve read in a long time.
 This one has it all.
-Not having had the opportunity to read either of the first two books, I found the characterization to be outstanding.
+I found the characterization to be outstanding.
 Jake and his friends come off as strong, funny, sarcastic, likable and a little strange, or maybe a lot strange.
 The plot is simple, easy to follow and predictable, which is not necessarily a bad thing.
 Often a plot doesn’t need dozens of twists and turns to be enjoyable.
 The reader may know what to expect, but the fun is finding out how to get there.
 As I read this book, I found myself reading not as a reviewer, but as a fan.
 That’s about the highest praise I can give.

 Paul F. Johnson for READERS FAVORITE

 If you love mystery, sports, Southern food and spicy humor, this is a book to cherish.
 Terrifically authentic good ol’ Southern mystery that has just that right balance of off the cuff humor mixed well with Southern drawl dialogue that could only blossom this well in the south.

 Cliff Yeargin is becoming a significant voice in American writing.